-1 2 3 4 5 Country EOI in all Tax Matters EOI in Certain Civil Tax Matters EOI in Criminal Tax Matters Notes Guernsey 3 0 All countries (See Table A2).
-A TIEA between Guernsey and the US with respect to civil and criminal tax matters is now in force.
+1 2 3 4 5 Country EOI in all Tax Matters EOI in Certain Civil Tax Matters EOI in Criminal Tax Matters Notes Greece 43 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
+Greece also exchanges information with EU Member States based on EU exchange mechanisms.
+See Table A2.
+Grenada 13 1 No information.
+Guatemala 0 0 0 Guatemala has signed a convention on exchange of information with Central American countries, but it has not yet come into force.
+Guernsey 3 0 All countries (See Table A2).
 See also Table A2 for cases where voluntary disclosure can lead to exchange of information on savings income of individuals.
 Hong Kong, China 3 0 0 Hungary 63 0 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
 Hungary also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
 Iceland 27 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
 Ireland 43 0 All countries.
 (See Table A2).
 Ireland also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
 Ireland has also ratified the European Convention on Mutual Assistance in Criminal Matters, including the fiscal protocol.
 Isle of Man 3 0 All countries.
 (See Table A2).
 See also Table A2 for cases where voluntary disclosure can lead to exchange of information on savings income of individuals.
 Italy 85 3 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol); number of bilateral legal assistance arrangements.
 Italy also exchanges information with EU Member States based on EU exchange mechanisms and on the OECD-Council of Europe Convention on Mutual Administrative Assistance in Tax Matters.
 See Table A2.
 Japan 41 3 0 Jersey 3 0 All countries.
 (See Table A2).
-See also Table A2 for cases where voluntary disclosure can lead to exchange of information on savings income of individuals.
-Korea 63 4 0 Liechtenstein 0 0 1 (MLAT with United States) + 27.
+See also Table A2 for cases where voluntary disclosure can lead to exchange of information or savings income of individuals.
+Korea 66 4 0 Liechtenstein 0 0 1 (MLAT with United States) + 27.
 Liechtenstein exchanges information with EU Member States in cases of tax fraud related to savings income.
 (See Table A2).
-Luxembourg 48 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol), 1 MLAT with United States.
-Luxembourg also exchanges information with EU Member States based on EU exchange mechanisms.
-See Table A2.
-Macao, China 2 0 Signatory to certain international conventions.
-(See Table A2).
-Malaysia 37 7